 Rich speech doesn’t say, “I can’t, if only, I know I should,

-Have you ever noticed that people who say I should never get around to doing anything… SPEAK THE WORDS YOU WANT TO BE TRUE.
+Have you ever noticed that people who say I never seem to get around to doing anything… SPEAK THE WORDS YOU WANT TO BE TRUE.

 What you are thinking and speaking determines where you’re living.